 - I didn’t want to get caught up in the turmoil of a publish or perish industry with heavy pressure to bring in grants.

-It began to dawn on me… did I even WANT to be a tenure track professor right now?
+I began to wonder… did I even WANT to be a tenure track professor right now?

 I had been on this path for more than a decade.
 I had a PhD and a family and massive (MASSIVE) student loans.
 What do I say when people ask “What’s next for you, Amanda?”